kevinbullock/cv/README.md

 ## Professional Summary

-Experienced business development professional with strong background in partnerships and product management looking to focus this expertise into leadership in the geospatial and mapping industry.
-Track record includes: creating strategies to expand into new markets and forging partnerships that unlocked millions of dollars in recurring revenue with double-digit growth; driving product results by leveraging engineering and product development skills to launch new products; bringing highly creative thinking, self-motivation and a results-oriented mindset to lead cross-functional teams to achieve a common goal.
+Experienced business development professional with a strong background in partnerships and product management, looking to focus this expertise into leadership in the geospatial and mapping industry.
+Track record includes: creating strategies to expand into new markets and forging partnerships that unlocked millions of dollars in recurring revenue with double-digit growth; driving product results by leveraging engineering and product development skills to launch new products; bringing highly creative thinking, self-motivation, and a results-oriented mindset to lead cross-functional teams to achieve a common goal.

 ## Employment History

 **Head of Business Development and Partnerships** @ [DevelopmentSeed](https://www.developmentseed.org/) _(Feb 2024 - present)_ <br>
   - Managing Development Seed’s pipeline of business opportunities from concepts and initial discussions, developing ideas and leads, proposal writing, contracting, and delivery of services.
-  - Developing strategic relationships with large organizations working on impactful problems such as Climate Change, Sustainability, Global Health, Resiliency, Environmental Quality and Earth Science.
+  - Developing strategic relationships with large organizations working on impactful problems such as Climate Change, Sustainability, Global Health, Resiliency, Environmental Quality, and Earth Science.
-  - Enabling growth through customer engagements, conference attendance, public speaking, strategic communications and partner development.
+  - Enabling growth through customer engagements, conference attendance, public speaking, strategic communications, and partner development.

 **Director of Strategic Partnerships** @ [Maxar](https://www.maxar.com/) _(Jan 2023 - Nov 2023)_ <br>
-  - Developed partnerships with world's largest technology companies in entertainment, media, and simulation industries.
+  - Developed partnerships with the world's largest technology companies in entertainment, media, and simulation industries.
-Created a market presence, going from an unknown entity to having executive level meetings.
+Created a market presence, going from an unknown entity to having executive-level meetings.
   - Responsible for developing business plans and identifying use cases to open and grow new markets.
 Pitched new concepts to leadership, negotiated terms, aligned multiple stakeholders, created required licensing and finalized contracts.
-  - Collaborated with Marketing and Communications teams to create a strong presence at new industry conferences, as an example Augmented World Expo, I gave a presentation, accepted the Best use of AI Auggie Award, and writing a recap blog to push the experience beyond the conference: [link](https://blog.maxar.com/earth-intelligence/2023/in-awe-of-the-extended-reality-community)
+  - Collaborated with Marketing and Communications teams to create a strong presence at new industry conferences, as an example Augmented World Expo, I gave a presentation, accepted the Best use of AI Auggie Award, and wrote a recap blog to push the experience beyond the conference: [link](https://blog.maxar.com/earth-intelligence/2023/in-awe-of-the-extended-reality-community)
 <br><br>

 **Director of Business Development** @ [Maxar](https://www.maxar.com/) _(Jan 2016 - Dec 2022)_ <br>
-  - Identified new markets for growth and expansion, developed market sizing, strategy and value propositions to strategically grow commercial business.
+  - Identified new markets for growth and expansion, developed market sizing, strategy, and value propositions to strategically grow commercial business.
-  - Led outreach, networking and relationship development in new industries: Automotive, Logistics and Mobility, including major global Auto OEMs, and the largest delivery, ride share and mobility companies.
+  - Led outreach, networking, and relationship development in new industries: Automotive, Logistics and Mobility, including major global Auto OEMs, and the largest delivery, ride share and mobility companies.
   - Successfully onboarded several new customers and end users, resulting in recurring revenue valued at more than tens of millions of dollars.